Eleanor Williams (criminal): Williams' arrest

 Williams was arrested for perverting the course of justice and interviewed.
-In interview, Williams is shown CCTV from the Savoy Hotel.
+In an interview, Williams was shown CCTV from the Savoy Hotel.
 Asked how she could account for the CCTV, Williams replied "I can't explain."
 Police explained to Williams that they had information that contradicted her version of events.
 Williams stated that she understood how serious the matters were, stating "I felt bad for lying" and that she was "really really sorry" for doing so.
 However, she added that people involved had discovered that she had been speaking to the police and in response, they had told her to tell the police certain information to prevent police from tracing them.
 She stated that it would be hard for the truth to be accepted when she had lied, but added "I don't get these bruises for no reason you know."
 She added, "I don't want to be that girl that cries rape", before repeating "I'm not that person."
 Asked how she got the bruises, she replied "Well how?
 You tell me."
 When police asked whether the injuries were self-inflicted, Williams responded "are you having a laugh?"

-As soon as police discovered Williams had been lying, they began arranging for Trengrove's release from prison.
-Having spent 73 days in prison, Trengrove was released.
+As soon as police discovered Williams had been lying, they began arranging for Trengove's release from prison.
+Having spent 73 days in prison, Trengove was released.

 After Williams was arrested, a number of mobile phones in her possession were seized by police.
-Williams phone was constantly going off throughout her initial interviews with police when she first made allegations.
+Williams' phone was constantly going off throughout her initial interviews with police when she first made allegations.
 She would show all the messages to police, to evidence she was being trafficked.

 Police found that Williams had used a second mobile phone to create conversations with a fake other victim.
 Both her first and second phone were found to be connecting to the same phone masts, even when Williams visited her father in Scotland.
 The second mobile phone had been given to her by a women's help group for victims of abuse.

 Police discovered that Williams herself was effectively grooming men.
-This occurred through Williams meeting men on adult websites, encouraging contact that then became more explicit, before Williams would change the names in her phone, in one case, changing a contacts name to "Rammi" and "Salza".
+This occurred through Williams meeting men on adult websites, encouraging contact that then became more explicit, before Williams would change the names in her phone, in one case changing a contact's name to "Rammi" and "Salza".

 Williams conducted contact using Snapchat.
 As an American company, Snapchat were sometimes reluctant to assist police in the UK with enquiries.
 However, in late 2019, a policy change meant that Snapchat would provide information in cases of serious sexual offences.